fseaton/Website/content/authors/admin/_index.md

 - Visitors
 ---

 I work as a quantitative ecologist within the Land Use Group in the [UK Centre for Ecology & Hydrology](https://www.ceh.ac.uk).
-I started my research associate position there in March 2020, so at this point I can only report that I am doing data analysis on a variety of ecological field surveys.
+I started my research associate position there in March 2020, which has so far involved doing data analysis on a variety of ecological field surveys.

 My PhD was in soil ecology at the UK Centre for Ecology & Hydrology and Bangor University.
 I looked at the relationships between soil structure, biodiversity and health - which is a fancy way of saying that I did a lot of disparate analyses!
 Most of this work was using data from the field survey within Glastir Monitoring and Evaluation Programme [(GMEP)](https://gmep.wales/) which surveyed sites across Wales for a wide variety of properties.
 I also looked at the impact of simulated climate change on microbial communities in an [upland heathland site maintained by the Centre for Ecology & Hydrology](https://www.ceh.ac.uk/our-science/monitoring-site/experimental-sites-uplands-monitoring-and-soil-research).